-Without loss of generality, in a P2P live streaming system a source generates a video/audio stream with a service rate of μ bits/sec that is the object playback rate.
-Every second of the stream is then divided into N_b blocks.
+Without loss of generality, in a P2P live streaming system a source generates a video/audio stream with a service rate of $\mu$ bits/sec.
+Every second of the stream is then divided into $N_b$ blocks.
 So each block is generated every $1/N_b$ seconds with a size equal to $L_b = \mu/N_b$ bits.
 These blocks are sent directly to a small subset of peers.
-Consequently, peers that are neighbours in the overlay mutually and dynamically exchange blocks in order to acquire the whole stream.
-This exchange is carried out according to a block scheduler that runs in every peer and maintains a buffer of all $N_b t_s$ blocks generated within a sliding window of t_s seconds (with t_s we denote the setup time).
+Consequently, peers that are neighbours in the overlay mutually dynamically exchange blocks until they acquire the whole stream.
+This exchange is carried out according to a block scheduler that runs in every peer and maintains a buffer of all $N_b t_s$ blocks generated within a sliding window of $t_s$ seconds (with $t_s$ we denote the setup time).
 Two states are of interest: received blocks and missing blocks (blocks that have not been delivered yet).
 Periodically each peer propagates its buffer to all of its neighbors.
 The scheduler that runs in every peer decides which block should be transmitted next, to which neighboring peer.

 In order the participating peers to achieve fair block distribution and build a system that is adaptable to dynamic peer behavior and network conditions, the selection of the receiving peer is the responsibility of the sending peer.
 This selection is taking place exactly before the beginning of the transmission of a block.
-On the other hand the receiving peer proactively notifies candidate sending peers about the block that it wishes to receive from each one of them.
-In this way, we can achieve fast and complete diffusion of each block while we avoid the transmission of the same block from different sending peers to the same receiving peer.
+On the other hand the receiving peer proactively notifies candidate sending peers about the block that it wishes to receive.
+In this way, we can achieve fast and complete diffusion of each block while we avoid duplicate block transmissions from different sending peers to the same receiving peer.
 We consider this receiver driven block selection approach as the most efficient one in distributing blocks since the receiving peer always has a better knowledge about the rarity of its missing blocks in the buffers of its neighbors and this knowledge can be communicated to its neighbors that they act as sending peers.
 Then the problem of block distribution has been shifted toward coordinating these sending peers in a distributed manner such that they avoid duplicate block transmissions and prioritize the transmission of rare blocks in a neighborhood.

-Furthermore, as the rate of the requests by the receiving peers has to be kept at least equal to the rate that blocks of the stream are consumed for the video playback, the receiving peer sends its block requests only to those candidate sending peers that have sufficient uploading capabilities.
-Towards this goal, each peer implicitly announces its serving capability by periodically issuing tokens to a set of peers with size equal to its uploading capabilities in this time interval.
+Furthermore, as the rate of the requests by the receiving peers has to be kept at least equal to the rate that blocks of the stream are consumed for the video playback, the receiving peer sends its block requests only to those candidate sending peers that can meet this constraint, namely, they have sufficient uploading capabilities.
+Towards this goal, each peer implicitly announces its serving capability by periodically issuing tokens to a set of peers with size equal to its uploading capabilities.
 These tokens have to be distributed uniformly to the participating peers in order to request blocks and eventually acquire the video stream.

 Taking into account the objectives above, our scheduler is composed of three components.
 The first is the token generation algorithm where each potential sender periodically defines the set of the potential receivers that is able to serve and issues tokens to them.
 The second is the proactive block request algorithm where a potential receiver matches the tokens that it has received with different blocks that it misses from their buffers.
-We note the period in which these two algorithms are executed, request_interval.
+We note the period in which these two algorithms are executed, $request\interval$ .
 The third component is the neighbour selection algorithm, which is executed by the sending peer exactly before the transmission of a block taking into account the requests from receiving peers, their upload bandwidth capabilities and the amount of blocks that they miss.